opencasestudies/ocs-bp-RTC-analysis/README.md

 ### Motivating question

-1. How does the inclusion of different numbers of age groups influence the results of an analysis of right to carry laws and violence rates?
+What is the effect of multicollinearity on coefficient estimates from linear regression models when analyzing right to carry laws and violence rates?

 ### Data